 a.
 Went with Jehoram the son of Ahab king of Israel to war against Hazael king of Syria: Ahaziah’s close association with the wicked house of Ahab developed into a war alliance with Israel against Syria.
 His connection with his mother’s family (she was a daughter of Ahab and Jezebel, 2 Kings 8:18) was so strong and sympathetic that he paid a visit to the injured and sick King of Israel (Jehoram).

 b.
-Then he searched for Ahaziah; and they caught him: Jehu was one of the more interesting men of the Old Testament.
+Then he searched for Ahaziah; and they caught him: Jehu is one of the more interesting men of the Old Testament.
 God raised him up to bring judgment against the dynasty of Omri that ruled the northern kingdom of Israel (2 Kings 9:1-26).
 In the course of fulfilling that divine commission, he also came against Ahaziah, king of Judah.

 i.
-Jehu had no direct command or commission from God to bring judgment upon the King of Judah, but he did anyway.
+Jehu had no direct command or commission from God to bring judgment upon the king of Judah, but he did anyway.
 Consciously or unconsciously, he was guided by God and he killed Ahaziah.

 ii.
-And the sons of Ahaziah’s bothers: “The Hebrew calls them ‘sons of the brothers of Ahaziah’, but, since his actual brothers were dead (2 Chronicles 21:17; 22:1) and their sons were probably no more than children, they are best regarded as ‘kinsmen.’”
+And the sons of Ahaziah’s brothers: “The Hebrew calls them ‘sons of the brothers of Ahaziah’, but, since his actual brothers were dead (2 Chronicles 21:17; 22:1) and their sons were probably no more than children, they are best regarded as ‘kinsmen.’”
 (Selman)

 c.
-When they had killed him: Ahaziah was happy to associate himself with the northern Kingdom of Israel and their wicked kings.
-Therefore he died in the same judgment that came upon the King of Israel through Jehu.
+When they had killed him: Ahaziah was happy to associate himself with the northern kingdom of Israel and their wicked kings.
+Therefore he died in the same judgment that came upon the king of Israel through Jehu.

 i.
 Ahaziah was also a blood relative of Ahab (Ahab was his grandfather), therefore making him liable under the judgment that came upon Ahab and his descendants.
 “By failing to separate himself from Jehoram, he made himself liable to suffer the same punishment that God had previously announced against Ahab’s house which he had chosen Hazael and Jehu to carry out.”
 (Selman)